Victims of domestic abuse

 In some cases you might be able to appeal to the Tribunal anyway, and argue that your application is clearly a “human rights” application so that the Tribunal can deal with your case.
 In other cases, you might need to use the Judicial Review process to argue that you have made a human rights application.
 This is a complex area of law, and there are strict deadlines for applying to the courts, so you should seek legal advice if you can.

-Not eligible for DVILR
+Not eligible for Appendix VDA

 You might be able to apply for leave to remain under the following categories of the Immigration Rules:

-• Parent of a British citizen child, or who has lived in the UK for at least 7 years and it would not be reasonable for the child to leave the UK (Appendix FM)
+• Parent of a British citizen child, or a child who has lived in the UK for at least 7 years and it would not be reasonable for the child to leave the UK (Appendix FM)

 • Long residence, if you have had leave to remain continuously in the UK for 10 years (paragraph 276A1 or 276B of the Immigration Rules)